 This inspirational story tells about an American-educated Jordanian woman who founded a youth soccer team to unify Clarkston, Georgia's refugee children and keep them off the streets.

 The Spirit Catches You and You Fall Down by Anne Fadiman

 This story explores the clash between a small county hospital in California and a refugee family from Laos over the care of Lia Lee, a Hmong child diagnosed with severe epilepsy.

-Amid the explosive civil war overtaking 1999 Sierra Leone, an ex-mercenary turned smuggler and a Mende fisherman join for two desperate missions: to recover a rare pink diamond of immense value and rescuing the fisherman's son who was concripted as a child soldier into the brutal rebel forces ripping a swath of torture and bloodshed across teh alternately beautiful beautiful and ravaged countryside.
-(143 min.)
+Blood Diamond (2007 Feature Film,143 min.)
+Amid the explosive civil war overtaking 1999 Sierra Leone, an ex-mercenary turned smuggler and a Mende fisherman join for two desperate missions: to recover a rare pink diamond and rescue the fisherman's son who was concripted as a child soldier into the brutal rebel forces.

+Hotel Rwanda (2005 Feature Film, 122 min.)
 Paul Ruseasabagina, a Rwandan hotel manager, risks his own life to arrange shelter for over one thousand people seeking refuge from the violence of the 1994 Rwandan civial war.
 Based on actual events.
-(122 min)

 Humanitarian Benefits (Refugees, Asylum, DACA...)

 U.S. Department of State (U.S. Passport, Visa Lottery)

 Back to top